thinkjs/thinkjs/packages/think-cli/README.md

 The `skipCompile` field in the metadata file should be an object hash containing map configuration required to generate a controller from a template.
 It contain the following fields：

-  * default: Generate controller mapping configuration
+  * `default` - Generate controller mapping configuration
-  * rest: Generate rest controller mapping configuration
+  * `rest` - Generate rest controller mapping configuration

 Example: